benis-bastelschuppen/BunnyPad/README.txt

 e.G. play the next movie in the browser or
 	play your most loved adventure (Monkey Island :) ) with the gamepad.

-Back in 2002 I wrote the Program JoyMouse for using the joystick as a mouse.
+Back in 2002 I wrote the program JoyMouse for using the joystick as a mouse.
 In that time, programs where called programs and not apps.
 Times of wonder and prosperity. :) But nowadays this program was way outdated, and so I created a new one.